 Your Dried Flower Bouquet can last up to three years

 So, my floral friends, this is the finished look.
-Remember these dried flowers will last up to three years.
+Remember, this luxury bouquet of dried flowers will last three years if kept away from direct sunlight and air conditioning outlets.
 Hence, they're a fantastic alternative to fresh flowers.
-Dried flowers are way more sustainable.